mishravivek-ms/learn-mcp-java/00_PROJECT_SETUP.md

 ```
 - Start the Ollama server: `ollama serve`

-### 6. Understanding MCP
-- What is Model Context Protocol?
-- How MCP Servers work with AI assistants
-- The client-server architecture with STDIO protocol
-- Use cases and benefits for monkey species management

 ## Environment Verification
 - [ ] VS Code installed and running
 - [ ] Java 21 installed and JAVA_HOME configured
 - [ ] Extension Pack for Java active in VS Code
 - [ ] Quarkus CLI installed
-- [ ] Docker Desktop installed and running
 - [ ] Ollama installed with llama3.2 model
 - [ ] Basic understanding of MCP concepts